- PHP Basics

 PHP Write to File Line by Line using fwrite()

-To write content to a file line by line using PHP fwrite() function, use PHP_EOL as shown in the example given below:
+To write content to a file line by line using the PHP fwrite() function, use PHP_EOL as shown in the example given below:

 <?php $fp = fopen("myfile.txt", "w"); if($fp) { $line = "Hey,"; fwrite($fp, $line.PHP_EOL); $line = "What's going on?"; fwrite($fp, $line.PHP_EOL); $line = "Is everything alright?"; fwrite($fp, $line.PHP_EOL); fclose($fp); } else echo "<p>Unable to open the file</p>"; ?>